The Leftovers (TV series): Season 3

-The third season has received unanimous acclaim from critics.
+The third and final season received unanimous acclaim from critics.
 On Metacritic, it has a score of 98 out of 100 based on 17 reviews, indicating "universal acclaim".
-On Rotten Tomatoes, it has a 99% rating with an average score of 9.35 out of 10 based on 189 reviews with the critical consensus "With reliably ambitious storytelling and outstanding performances from its cast, Season 3 of The Leftovers approaches the series' conclusion as thoughtfully, purposefully, and confidently as it began."
+On Rotten Tomatoes, it has a 99% rating with an average score of 9.35/10 based on 189 reviews.
+The site's critical consensus reads, "With reliably ambitious storytelling and outstanding performances from its cast, Season 3 of The Leftovers approaches the series' conclusion as thoughtfully, purposefully, and confidently as it began."
 Maureen Ryan of Variety wrote the final season "is spectacular, in every sense of that word."
 The Leftovers was ranked as the best TV series of 2017 according to Metacritic.
 Alan Sepinwall placed season three first on his list of the best TV shows of 2017, an accolade he had awarded to both previous seasons in their respective years.
 He said "this has been my show of the year — of the decade, maybe, depending on how we count things like Mad Men and Breaking Bad that debuted in the '00s"; he went on to say "the eight-episode final season was a miracle".

-According to Metacritic's aggregate of critics' decade-end lists, The Leftovers was the highest ranked show of the 2010s.
+According to Metacritic's aggregate of critics' decade-end lists, The Leftovers was the fifth-highest ranked show of the 2010s.